WGP Rules for Entrants|

 Why Best of One?

-We use Best of One tournaments for multiple reasons:
+Apart from it being the official format, we support Best of One tournaments for multiple reasons:

 What sort of judging do you perform?